 What inspired the language of A Clockwork Orange?

-This year marks the 50th anniversary of the publication of A Clockwork Orange by Anthony Burgess.
+In 1962, along came a shocking novel called A Clockwork Orange by Anthony Burgess, famously turned into a disturbing 1971 film directed by Stanley Kubrick.
 His dystopian novel, set sometime in the near-future, tells the story of teenage anti-hero Alex and his gang of friends, and their violent escapades.

 Tea-drinking and toast-munching